Abdulrahman114/Guidelines/README.md

 * Displays properly if line numbers are hidden.
 * Accomodates custom gutter widths.
 * The guideline will not trigger scrolling in the viewport.
+* Will correct for zoomed font sizes.

 ## Preferences

-Users can set the column number to draw the guideline and the line color via the menu at: View > Guidelines.
+Users can set the column number at which to draw the guideline and the guideline color via the menu at: View > Guidelines.

-The extenion can also be disabled via the menu.
+The extension can also be disabled via the menu.

 ## License